• By role

 Professional Development Formats

 In post-pandemic education, we think more broadly about how professional development is best delivered.
-The availability of virtual training options allows work with educators across campuses without the additional stress of logistics planning for in-person training.
+The availability of virtual training options allows educators to work with campuses without the additional stress of logistics planning for in-person training.
 However, for practices involving a mindset shift and significant collaboration, in-person training could still be the most effective.
-Once your district team has clarity around the work for buy-in purposes, has evaluated the need for site-based training, and has considered the types of staff that will participate in various levels of training, you are then ready to consider district-wide training for all educators.
+Once your district team has clarity around the work for buy-in purposes, evaluated the need for site-based training, and considered the types of staff that will participate in various levels of training, you are then ready to consider district-wide training for all educators.

-💡Professional development can be synchronous or asynchronous.
-A combination of both synchronous and asynchronous training can be beneficial for districts that are looking to provide information and give educators expected operating procedures for implementation practice.
+A combination of synchronous and asynchronous training can be beneficial for districts looking to provide information and give educators expected operating procedures for implementation practice.

 • Creates an accessibility that synchronous training cannot.